 One problem, according to former case manager Chapawnie Forbes, was that HHH would “frequently” ignore protocol, handling instances of drug use quietly in-house, leaving a resident’s case manager in the dark for days.

-Sometimes, problems are also made harder to solve, according to Casey Nairin, MHD’s director, by the fact that an individual participant’s system of care includes representatives from numerous organizations.
+Sometimes, problems are also made harder to solve, according to Casey Nairin, head of MHD, by the fact that an individual participant’s system of care includes representatives from numerous organizations.

 “At any given time, there are maybe nine clinicians working on one case,” Nairin said.
 “Oftentimes, that’s really helpful.
 But, at the same time, there are a lot of hands in the pot.”